theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 # NSg/VB NSg/I+ N🅪Sg+      .
 >
 #
 > The terms  of Senators and  Representatives shall end    at    noon    on  the 3 d         day    of
-# D   NPl/V3 P  NPl      VB/C NPl+            VXB   NSg/VB NSg/P NSg/VB+ J/P D   # NPr/J/#r+ NPr🅪 P
+# D   NPl/V3 P  NPl      VB/C NPl+            VXB   NSg/VB NSg/P NSg/VB+ J/P D   # NPr/J/#r+ NPr🅪Sg P
 > January , of the years in      which such   terms   end     ; and  the terms  of their
 # NPr+    .
 P  D+  NPl+  NPr/J/P I/C+  NSg/I+ NPl/V3+ NSg/VB+ .
 VB/C D   NPl/V3 P  D$+
 > successors shall then    begin  .